 Nikki Beach Resort & Spa Dubai, designed by Gregory Gatserelia, is a new luxury beach resort on the Pearl Jumeira that brings an unexpected sense of design to the Middle East’s luxury hospitality market.
 The resort is recognizably Nikki Beach, yet also markedly unique.
-The brand’s characteristic white colour scheme and emphasis on way of being coexist with unexpected organic influences and reinterpreted spaces in this development inspired by its own beautiful private coastline.
+The brand’s characteristic white color scheme and emphasis on the way of coexisting with unexpected organic influences and reinterpreted spaces in this development inspired by its own beautiful private coastline.

-The Nikki Beach Dubai Restaurant & Beach Club is the resort’s entertainment hub, uniting an outdoor beach area with a restaurant and VIP night club.
-Gregory Gatserelia’s innovative state-of-the-art ceiling feature in the VIP club, with over ten thousand aluminium fins and LED lights brings the night sky indoors.
+The Nikki Beach Dubai Restaurant & Beach Club is the resort’s entertainment hub, uniting an outdoor beach area with a restaurant and VIP nightclub.
+Gregory Gatserelia’s innovative state-of-the-art ceiling feature in the VIP club, with over ten thousand aluminum fins and LED lights, brings the night sky indoors.
 The interaction between indoor and outdoor spaces is also enacted in the restaurant, through the key design elements of the resort.
-Natural wood ceiling installations and grey Carrera marble turned oceanblue by natural sand-blasting complement the view of the beach seen through floorto-ceiling windows, creating a natureconscious environment.
+Natural wood ceiling installations and grey Carrera marble turned ocean-blue by natural sand-blasting complement the view of the beach seen through floor-to-ceiling windows, creating a nature-conscious environment.

 Lead Consultants: DSA Architects